peteroupc/peteroupc.github.io/exporand.md

 6. Call the **PowerBernoulliFactory** using the **SampleGeometricBagComplement** algorithm and parameter _b_ &minus; 1 (which will return 1 with probability (1&minus;_U_)<sup>b&minus;1</sup>).
 If the result is 0, go to step 4.
 (Note that steps 5 and 6 don't depend on each other and can be done in either order without affecting correctness, and this is taken advantage of in the Python code below.)
 7. _U_ was accepted, so return the result of **FillGeometricBag**.

+Note that if _a_ = 1/_x_ and _b_ = 1, the result is the same as a uniform random number raised to the power of _x_.
+Any beta(1/_x_, 1) random number has this property for any _x_ > 0, but for the beta sampler presented here, this works only if _x_ is in the interval (0, 1], due to the restriction of _a_ and _b_ to values 1 or greater.

 <a id=Exponential_Distribution></a>
 ### Exponential Distribution

 We also have the necessary building blocks to describe how to sample e-rands.
-As implemented in the Python code, an e-rand consists of five numbers: the first is a multiple of 2<sup>_x_</sup>, the second is _x_, the third is the integer part (initially &minus;1 to indicate the integer part wasn't sampled yet), and the fourth and fifth are the &lambda; parameter's numerator and denominator, respectively.
+As implemented in the Python code, an e-rand consists of five numbers: the first is a multiple of 1/(2<sup>_x_</sup>), the second is _x_, the third is the integer part (initially &minus;1 to indicate the integer part wasn't sampled yet), and the fourth and fifth are the &lambda; parameter's numerator and denominator, respectively.

 To sample bit _k_ after the binary point of an exponential random number with rate &lambda; (where _k_ = 1 means the first digit after the point, _k_ = 2 means the second, etc.), call the **LogisticExp** algorithm with _x_ = &lambda;'s numerator, _y_ = &lambda;'s denominator, and _prec_ = _k_.